HofstadterTools/HofstadterTools/docs/source/theory/quantum_geometry.rst

 .. math::
    \mathcal{R}_{\alpha \beta}(\mathbf{k}) = \lim_{\Delta_\alpha\to 0} \lim_{\Delta_\beta \to 0} \frac{1}{\Delta_\alpha \Delta_\beta}\left[ \braket{u_{\mathbf{k}+\Delta_\alpha}| u_{\mathbf{k}+\Delta_\beta}} - \braket{u_{\mathbf{k}+\Delta_\alpha}| u_\mathbf{k}} \braket{ u_\mathbf{k}| u_{\mathbf{k}+\Delta_\beta}}\right].

 This is a valid expression for the quantum geometric tensor, however it is gauge dependent and therefore care needs to be taken to ensure that the numerical derivatives are accurate.
-In practise, this often means choosing an interval for these derivatives that is many orders of magnitude smaller than the k mesh.
+In practice, this often means choosing an interval for these derivatives that is many orders of magnitude smaller than the :math:`k` mesh.

 An alternative method for computing the quantum geometric tensor is to use projectors, such that